Can Chickens and Ducks Live Together? Real-Life Tips That Work

 Ducks are notoriously messy with water.
 Keeping their water stations outside helps maintain a clean, dry coop for everyone.

-Use the Right Bedding
+Use Moisture-Friendly Bedding

 Black chicken standing alert with a blurry duck in the background on green grass.